You may find that the database included in LibreOffice / OpenOffice delights you as much as it has me. This page tries to help you use it.

 The funnel-with-a-red-X icon removes the filtering and sorting rules that you've put in, if that's what you want to do.

 Sadly, the filters you specify are not remembered... but if you set up a query, that would accomplish the same thing.
 Set up the query first, then run the New | Labels wizard.
 Somewhat ambiguously, your query will be listed as one of the database's "tables"... but that's not completely daft as a table does result from the running of a query.
 I wonder what happens if you try to give a query a name you are already using for a table?)

 Congratulations!
 That covers the basics.
 Don't go off and celebrate just yet, though.
 There's one more thing to cover.

 If you selected the "Synchronize Contents" option, you can edit the labels.
 For the sake of an example, we're going the alter the first line so that every label starts with "TO:", and so that the name is in a larger typesize than the rest of the label.

-Use the scroll bars to get the upper left hand label in easy view.
+Working with the Writer document that all that has gone before has created, use the scroll bars to get the upper left hand label into view.

 Click near the start of the first line.
 If you are lucky, you will place the insertion point within the label, and you can press "Home" to move it to the start of the line.

 If you were unlucky, when you clicked on the label, you selected the frame the label is built within.
 If this happened, you will have selection handles (little green boxes) at the corners of the frame, and in the middle of each edge.
 No problem.
 Just press escape to deselect the frame, and try again to click within the label.

 When you've got the insertion point in the right place, type "TO: " (Without the quotes, but with a space after the colon.)

 You should see the first label now changed.
 To propagate that change across the whole sheet of labels, click on the Synchronize Labels button which you should see floating somewhere on the screen.
 No Synchronize" button?
 You forgot to tick the box on the options, tab, didn't you??
 See above!